-Facebook users also can report offensive material to the social platform.
-If a live stream starts blowing up, Facebook staffers monitor it for possible violations and interrupt it if needed.
+Facebook users also can report offensive material to staff dedicated to responding to such reports.
+If a live stream starts blowing up, staffers monitor it for possible violations and interrupt it if need be.

 The victim’s parents reported him missing Monday, telling police they had not heard from their son since dropping him off Saturday at a McDonald’s in the Chicago suburb of Streamwood.

 Police in Streamwood said that after the man was reported missing, his parents began getting text messages from someone “claiming to be holding him captive.”

 Officers investigating the texts “discovered a Facebook video depicting (the man) being verbally and physically abused.”
 It’s unclear what alerted the police to check Facebook.

 Soon after they discovered the video, Streamwood investigators said they were contacted by Chicago police, saying they had found the missing man.

 On Tuesday Chicago officers responded to a battery call at a residence in the area where the victim had been found.
 There were signs of a struggle and property damage, police said.
 Police have not identified the person who made the call.

 After viewing the Facebook video, they determined the victim was the man found on the street – and the people arrested were involved, police said.